Knowledge hub

 • Appointing guardianship: Designate guardians for minor children.

-• Minimizing disputes: A clear will reduces family conflicts.
+• Minimising disputes: A clear will reduces family conflicts.

 Tip: Regularly update your will after major life events.